Home » Blog » How Getting into an Accident Can Lead to Divorce

 How Getting into an Accident Can Lead to Divorce

-In other cases, the stress of everyday life may lead to a divorce.
-For example, getting into an accident can lead to a couple’s separation.
+The simple stress of everyday life may lead to an irretrievably broken marriage.
+For example, getting into a car accident in Orlando can lead to a couple’s separation.
 The stress of dealing with the consequences of a serious personal injury can cause issues to surface.

 Personal injury claims may arise because of slips and falls, traffic accidents, construction accidents, medical malpractice, and defective products.
 Regardless of the type of accident, a personal injury can affect your marriage in ways that you cannot predict.